orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/FunctorImageFilter.rst

-.. _FunctorFilter:
+.. _FunctorImageFilter:

 FunctorImageFilter
 ==================

 In image processing and remote sensing, it is very common to write custom pixel-based or neighborhood-based operations between one or several co-registered images.
-Starting OTB 7.0, there is now a unique filter ``otb::FunctorImageFilter`` that will handle most cases:
+Starting OTB 7.0, there is now a unique filter :doxygen:`FunctorImageFilter` that will handle most cases:

-- Any number of input images, being either ``Image``, ``VectorImage`` or a mix of both,
+* Any number of input images, being either ``Image``, ``VectorImage`` or a mix of both,
-- An ``Image`` or ``VectorImage`` output
+* An ``Image`` or ``VectorImage`` output
-- Operation based on pixels, neighborhoods or a mix of both,
+* Operation based on pixels, neighborhoods or a mix of both,
-- Functor classes, function, lambdas ...
+* Functor classes, function, lambdas.

-With ``otb::FunctorImageFilter`` you only need to write the operation you want to perform, and the filter will take care of everything (including multi-threading and streaming).
+With :doxygen:`FunctorImageFilter` you only need to write the operation you want to perform, and the filter will take care of everything (including multi-threading and streaming).

-This section will present how to use this filter and its various features.

 Quickstart
 ----------